luna-pink/luna-2022/README.md

 Once you have completed the above steps, you can start contributing to the Luna SelfBot repo.
 To contribute a build to the Luna SelfBot repo, you will need to follow the following steps:

-- Open a pull request on github with the build you want to contribute.
+- Open a pull request on GitHub with the build you want to contribute.

 - Within the pull request, you will need to add a description of all the changes you have made and how the build is intended to be used.